ska-telescope/developer.skatelescope.org/src/development/cplusplus-codeguide.rst

 implementation files (.cpp).
 We have done this to make it easier to navigate the source tree.
 Having a separate include tree adds unnecessary complexity.

-Design Paradigms
+Design Patterns
-""""""""""""""""
+"""""""""""""""
+We recommend that project follow design patterns where applicable.
-The example class structure follows the design *Pimpl* design paradigm but there are many others.
+The example class structure follows the *Pimpl* construction design pattern but there are many others.
 This has an abstract base class *hello* and a derived class *wave* which is a type of hello, but we are also including an implementation of a *wave*.
-We have done this as this scheme allows multiple implementations of a wave to be created without forcing a recompilation of every source file that inludes *wave.h*.
+We have done this as this scheme allows multiple implementations of a wave to be created without forcing a recompilation of every source file that includes *wave.h*.
+Some example patterns for different use cases can be found `here <https://en.wikibooks.org/wiki/C%2B%2B_Programming/Code/Design_Patterns>`_.

 Unit Test Locations
 """""""""""""""""""
 Tests are co-located at the  namespace level of the classes that they test.
 Another scheme would be to have a separate branch from the top level that maintains the same directory structure.
-We prefer this scheme for the same reasons as we prefer to colocate the headers and the source.
+We prefer this scheme for the same reasons as we prefer to colocate the headers and the implementation.
 Plus anything that promotes the writing of unit tests at the same time as the classes are developed is a good thing